janzheng/janzheng/_posts/portfolio/2013-05-02-Portfolio-Nespresso.md

-<p class="dropcap">Nespresso is a "single-serving espresso machine company":http://www.nespresso-us.com/boutique/  who came to us looking to give their exclusive network of coffee shops a stronger online presence.
+<p class="dropcap">Nespresso is a <a href="http://www.nespresso-us.com/boutique/">single-serving espresso machine company</a> who came to us looking to give their exclusive network of coffee shops a stronger online presence.
 They wanted a place for their fans to learn more about their Boutiques, and needed a site to match the style, elegance, and exclusivity of their local Boutiques.</p>

 <figure class="figure-wide"><a href="{{page.source}}/nespresso-home.png">
 <img src="{{page.source}}/nespresso-home_sm.png" /></a><figcaption>The austere use of menu colors accentuates the large images</figcaption>